DFE-Digital/dfe-job-descriptions/Architects/Technical Architect.md

 If successful, candidates will then be invited to a second interview, which will be conducted via a video call.

-### Second Stage Interview
+### Second stage interview

-At this interview, candidates will be asked to provide evidence of the essential skills, specified as being assessed at the second stage interview, under the *Selection Criteria* heading.
+At this interview, candidates will be asked to provide evidence of the essential skills, specified as being assessed at the second stage interview, under the **Selection Criteria** heading.

 Feedback will only be provided if you attend an interview.